 Review request emails do just as the name suggests—they request a customer or client to submit a review of the service or product that was offered.
 This shows your customers that you value their input and, in turn, value them.
 These can also aid in presenting suggested improvements for your company.

 5-Step Email Marketing Plan

 To get started on reaping the benefits of a top-notch email marketing campaign, here are five steps to develop a reliable plan:

 Step 1: Identify the goals associated with your email marketing plan.

 Establish goals for the end of your email marketing plan or campaign.
 These should be measurable in order to measure your success throughout and make adjustments as needed.
 This will also help direct the copywriting process in the emails.

 Step 2: Build and segment a specific email list.

 List segmentation of your audience is very important.
 Tailoring each email you send to a specific group of prospects or customers will increase engagement levels and be more easily relatable for your recipients.

 Step 3: Design email templates.

-It’s imperative that your emails are professional, uniform, and represent your brand standards.
-Having a template to use for your campaigns ensures all emails created meet these requirements.
+It’s imperative that your emails are professional, uniform and represent your brand standards.
+Having a template to use for your campaigns ensures all emails are created to meet these requirements.